Help for Urinary Incontinence:

-I show this technique to the people (usually women) who have leaky bladders.
+I show this technique to the people (usually women) who have leaky bladders and urinary incontinence.
 Often it helps quite a bit in alleviating the problem to some extent.
 It’s better to know how to muscle test, but you can also do this technique by following the step by step process below:

 Step 1: Have the patient lie on their back with shoes off.

 Step 2: Ask: Is there a problem this technique can fix?
 If yes, proceed to Step 3.

 Step 3: Muscle test what wants to be fixed first.

 The bladder point (on top of the bladder)

 The left kidney point (one inch over and one inch up from the umbilicus on the left-hand side of the body.)

 The right kidney point (one inch over and 1 1/2 inches up from the umbilicus on the right-hand side.
 The right kidney and ovary are always a bit higher up anatomically–unless your organs are reversed which is rare.